Family Responsibility Discrimination During the Interview or Hiring Process

 Fight Back Against Family Responsibility Discrimination

 Under New York State and local laws, certain areas have provided laws that offer protection to family caregivers, including Westchester County and the cities of Passaic and Newark in New Jersey.
-Although the State of New York and New York City has considered enacting similar protections, none have been enacted yet.
+Although the State of New York and New York City have considered enacting similar protections, none have been enacted yet.

 -